turibe/swi-prolog-z3/README.md

 Code to use Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.
-Currently supports a basic subset of Z3's capabilities, including propositional logic, equality, arithmetic, and uninterpreted function symbols.
+Currently supports a basic subset of Z3's capabilities, including propositional logic, equality, arithmetic, bit-vectors, and uninterpreted function symbols.

 With the high-level API in `z3.pl`,
 Z3 asserts are incremental and backtrackable, and the Z3 solver context is pushed and popped automatically.